PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 arguments, stable pass IDs, execution order, and fresh pass-state-scope behavior are unchanged. `SINetTerminalLayoutRecoveryContext` remains independent because its diagnostics-free identity contract is intentionally different.

+The next diagnostics-free model/layout context boundary is characterized without production changes. `SINetPreaddResizeRecoveryContext`, `QuantizedRecoveryContext`, and `TerminalAffineConcatSplitRecoveryContext` are frozen dataclasses with exactly the same ModelIR/LayoutState fields.
+Their four invocation builders never read or forward diagnostics, and a full `ModelIRPassContext` is already a behaviorally identical input: every ModelIR, LayoutState, and nested-context identity remains exact.
+The lowerer constructs all three from the main Session identities.
+The model-only QLinear context and callback-bearing SINet terminal context remain explicitly outside this boundary.